gunkl/ESP8266-Datalogger/README.md

    * System wakes every 10 minutes from deep sleep.
    * Gets NTP time.
 Reads the DHT for temp/humidity.
 Reads the ADC for voltage.
 Puts the data on AWS DynamoDB.
    * Lots of data gets dumped to the serial port to tell you what's going on.
+   * You can enable dynamodb "TTL" to expire data.
+Default is to post a TTL of +60 days.
+   * Serial port configuration is possible for many settings at board startup.

 # Files and Setup
 **piplot.py** - Grabs data from your dynamodb (using boto3) and uses bokeh to plot graphs of your sensor data.